Buckwheat noodles, buckwheat noodles…

 I was craving something hot, sour, salty, yet sweet.
 I thought of the Korean style buckwheat noodles smothered with spicy chili sauce would calm down my craving and it did.

-There are many ways Koreans prepare buckwheat noodles into fabulous dishes.
-Here is one way you can enjoy.
 The flavor in the sauce will dance around on your tongue.
 It truly is hot sour salty and sweet.
 You can throw some fresh cucumbers, carrots, and/or lettuce depends on your mood.
-My baby radish kimchee was in its most glorious stage these days so I added some (you don’t need to).

 The best part?
 It only takes a few minutes to prepare.
 Love it!